penberg/future-frontend-sqlite-demo/README.md

 ## Backend (Bun)

-The app in [backend/bun-todo-api](./backend/bun-todo-api) directory is a Bun/Stric-based API server.
+The app in [backend/bun-todo-api](./backend/bun-todo-api) directory is an API server implemented with Bun and Stric.

 First generate migrations: